Timework/battleship/readme.md

 Medium Difficulty

-Shoots at random but if it hits a ship will hit around the area of the hit until the ship is sunk, is not smart enough to know what axis the ship is on based on the hits.
+Shoots at random but if it hits a ship will hit around the area of the hit until the ship is sunk, does know what axis the ship is on based on the hits.

 Hard Difficulty

-Shoots at random but if it hits a ship will hit around the area of the hit until the ship is sunk, if it lands two hits will know what axis the ship is on and will not longer hit the sides of the ship
+Shoots at random but if it hits a ship will hit around the area of the hit until the ship is sunk, if it lands two hits will know what axis the ship is on and will no longer hit the sides of the ship.

 Very Hard Difficulty